phamcongthuy/challenge/_live/mar-vista-family-center.md

    In five years time, our efforts would shift to focus on advocating for a policy that requires environmental education in LAUSD public schools with preference for elementary and middle school.
-category_metrics: >-
+category_metrics:
-  ['Acres and miles of polluted waterways', 'Prevalence of adverse childhood experiences', 'Resilient communities']
+  - Acres and miles of polluted waterways
+  - Prevalence of adverse childhood experiences
+  - Resilient communities
-category_other: >-
+category_other:
-  ['LA is the best place to LEARN', 'LA is the best place to PLAY', 'LA is the healthiest place to CONNECT']
+  - LA is the best place to LEARN
+  - LA is the best place to PLAY
+  - LA is the healthiest place to CONNECT
-unique_identifier: 79z704wt
 category: live
 uri: /live/mar-vista-family-center/
 order: 35
 project_image: /assets/images/live/mar-vista-family-center.jpg
-project_proposal_impact: []

 ---